ElikBelik77/ctfs-writeups/offshift/ret_of_rops/readme.md

-## Return of the ROPS
+# Return Of The ROPs
+#### Description
+Is ROP dead?
+God no. But it returns from a long awaited time, this time in a weird fashion.
+Three instructions ... can you pwn it?
+#### Author
+Tango
+#### Points and solves
+480 points, 55 solves.

 This binary is a simpler version of pwn_inn.
+I recommend reading pwn_inn first before reading this one, I use some notation from pwn inn's writeup.

 ```c
 undefined8 main(void)